 \section{Conclusion}

-In this paper, we propose subjective model to model users, and demostrate its ability in retweeting behavior analysis.
-We assume that retweeting should be elicited by the subjective similarities among the tweet and its author and followers.
+In this paper, we propose the subjective model to predict users behaviour, and demonstrate its ability in retweeting behavior analysis.
+We assume that retweeting should be elicited by the subjective similarities among the tweets and its author and followers.

-We define subjective model formally as the combination of topic distribution and opinion distribution, and we concrete subjective model leveraging statistical topic model and sentiment analysis techniques.
+We define the subjective model formally as the combination of a topic distribution and an opinion distribution, and we develop the subjective model based on the statistical topic model and sentiment analysis techniques.

-We demonstrate the effectiveness of our model for retweeting analysis problem and show that subjective model is able to reach better understanding of retweeting behavior.
+We demonstrate the effectiveness of our model for the retweeting analysis problem and show that subjective model is able to reach better understanding of retweeting behavior.

-In the future, we will apply subjective model to other social network analysis task such as link prediction and friend recommendation.
+In the future, we will apply the subjective model to other social network analysis task such as link prediction and friend recommendation.

 \bibliographystyle{aaai}